ncase/mental-health/index.md

 ### 📓 Journaling:

 Another cliché, but writing about your emotions has been shown to moderately [improve psychological *and physical* health [pdf]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.518.1710&rep=rep1&type=pdf).

-Important note: You have to write about your emotions *and try to understand them*.
+Though, you have to write about your emotions *and try to understand them*.
 Expressing emotions without cognitive sense-making [seems to not help [pdf]](https://www.researchgate.net/profile/Philip_Ullrich/publication/11212874_Journaling_about_stressful_events_Effects_of_cognitive_processing_and_emotional_expression/links/0fcfd5090027dd0d0a000000.pdf).

+Not sure how to begin journaling to understand your emotions?
+Here's a simple template:

+*"Today when [event], I felt [feeling] because it seemed to fulfill/challenge my need for [need].
+Next time, I'll try [experiments around that need]."*

+Example: *"Today when my friends all chatted without me, I felt insecure because it seemed to challenge my need for belonging.
+Next time, I'll try to fulfill my need for belonging either by speaking up more, or practicing being comfortable listening to my pals, actively and wholly, without needing to pipe up to prove my existence."*

 (As much as I criticized "challenging your thoughts" earlier, *this* is where CBT shines.
-Knowing common "cognitive distortions" and how to fix them *does* help you make sense of the Pain signals.
-Just don't approach it like Debate Club, where the point of the game is to "win" by "Well, Actually"-ing your fear.
+Knowing [common cognitive distortions](https://en.wikipedia.org/wiki/Cognitive_distortion) and how to reframe them *does* help you make sense of the Pain signals.
+Just don't approach it like Debate Club, where the point of the game is to "win" by Well, Actually-ing your fear.
 The goal should be to help your fear *be a better helper*.
 Help it help you.)

 **Example When→Then plan:** *“Before going to sleep, I will write/draw about my feelings for 10 minutes.”*

 ・・・

 Remember, fear is a guard dog for your needs.
-So if you'd like to help reassure your inner wolf, *you* can take care of your own needs, too:
+If you hear it barking "we're in danger!" but with no *specific* cause, it's likely your *general* physical needs are not being fully met.
+To reassure your inner dog, *you* can take care of those needs:

 ## Habits to protect your physical needs: